Amazing Things to BBQ Memorial Day Weekend

 Side Item-Cowboy Potatoes

-I don't have a "real" recipe for the cowboy potatoes because it was passed down from my boyfriend and he's like most cooks, you just "eye" the ingredients but I believe it's the same recipe (or similar) as what you will find in Tom Perini's cookbook.
+I don’t have a “real” recipe for the cowboy potatoes because it was passed down from my boyfriend and like most good cooks, he just “eyes” the ingredients but I believe it’s the same recipe (or similar) as what you will find in Tom Perini’s cookbook.
 You cut red/new potatoes into quarters, add some minced garlic, diced onion, oregano, salt, pepper, and butter, place in a cast iron skillet, cover with foil and put it on an open fire, in the oven at 400 degrees or set on a grill.
 When the potatoes are tender and the onions have caramelized then you are ready to eat.

 Dessert-Campfire Banana Splits

 This is great for kids and adults alike.
-Slice a banana in half longways, place in foil, add some mini marshmallows, and chocolate chips and/or peanut butter then place on the grill for about 5 minutes.
+Slice a banana in half, longways, place in foil, add some mini marshmallows, and chocolate chips and/or peanut butter then place on the grill for about 5 minutes.
 When the marshmallows and chips are melted then you are ready to eat; with a spoon.
 You can add nuts, coconut, sprinkles and more.
 Easy clean-up too, by the way.

 Looks like anything can be cooked on the grill, including apple pie.
 The BBQ Pit Boys show you how to do everything you can think of on the grill.
 Once you’ve got the crew started on their burgers, chicken, hotdogs or whatnot you can put the dessert on to bake.
 This apple pie is simple enough and can be done on the grill not in the oven.